kkmann/BinaryTwoStageDesigns/README.md

     Julia> Pkg.clone("https://github.com/imbi-heidelberg/BinaryTwoStageDesigns")

-A specific patch can be installed by checking out its branch, e.g.,

-    Julia> Pkg.checkout("BinaryTwoStageDesigns", "0.1")

 Note that these versions need not be stable (minor fixes and documentation changes).
 A specific release, which is just a tagged commit, must be checked out using git directly.
-I.e. swtich to the .julia/0.5/BinaryTwoStageDesigns in your user folder and checkout the tag directly (git must be installed), e.g. by:
+I.e. switch to  ~/.julia/v0.6/BinaryTwoStageDesigns in your user folder and checkout the tag directly (git must be installed) by e.g.:

     git checkout v0.1.0